AndreasLazar/extensions/readme.md

 # Lazar.Extensions

-A collection of usefulle c# extension methods.
+A collection of usefull c# extension methods.